-- (7) The Minister shall provide to NICTA his reasons for the rejection of any UAS Project identified in the UAS Project report. - (8) Subject to ensuring the protection of confidential information including the indicative costing of any UAS Project, NICTA shall publish the Minister's reasons on its public register. - (9) Rejection by the Minister of a particular UAS Project for implementation does not preclude NICTA from re-evaluating and re-submitting the UAS Project at a later date to the Minister in accordance with Subsection (3).
+(7) The Minister shall provide to NICTA his reasons for the rejection of any UAS Project identified in the UAS Project report.

+(8) Subject to ensuring the protection of confidential information including the indicative costing of any UAS Project, NICTA shall publish the Minister's reasons on its public register.

+(9) A failure on the part of the Minister to select a particular UAS Project for implementation does not preclude the UAS Board from re-evaluating and re-submitting the UAS Project at a later date to the Minister in accordance with Subsection (3).